acfromspace/spacex/README.md

 1  ├── client/
 2  ├── public/
 3  ├── .gitignore
-4  ├── avatar.png
-5  ├── LICENSE
+4  ├── LICENSE
-6  ├── package-lock.json
+5  ├── package-lock.json
-7  ├── package.json
+6  ├── package.json
-8  ├── README.md
+7  ├── README.md
-9  ├── schema.js
+8  ├── schema.js
-10 └── server.js
+9  └── server.js
 ```

 1. **`client/`**: Frontend development here.
 2. **`public/`**: What is distributed to the viewing software so everyone can see your greatest creation!
 3. **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
 For instance, you shouldn't let anyone get your `.env` files.
 (These usually contain your API keys)
-4. **`avatar.png`**: Image used in the README.md.
-5. **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
+4. **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
-6. **`package-lock.json`**: This is an automatically generated file based on the exact versions of your package manager dependencies that were installed for your project.
+5. **`package-lock.json`**: This is an automatically generated file based on the exact versions of your package manager dependencies that were installed for your project.
 (You won’t change this file directly)
-7. **`package.json`**: A manifest file for [Node.js](https://nodejs.org/en/) projects, which includes metadata (the project’s name, author, package names, etc.).
+6. **`package.json`**: A manifest file for [Node.js](https://nodejs.org/en/) projects, which includes metadata (the project’s name, author, package names, etc.).
 This manifest is how [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/) knows which packages to install for your project.
-8. **`README.md`**: A markdown file containing useful reference information about your project.
+7. **`README.md`**: A markdown file containing useful reference information about your project.
 The file you're reading right now!
-9. **`schema.js`**: Contains the [axios](https://github.com/axios/axios) calls to fetch the data we need to create the application.
+8. **`schema.js`**: Contains the [axios](https://github.com/axios/axios) calls to fetch the data we need to create the application.
-10. **`server.js`**: Middleware area where the frontend speaks with the backend.
+9. **`server.js`**: Middleware area where the frontend speaks with the backend.

 <!-- LICENSE -->